Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

 {\bf Discussion--} Our results demonstrate how late-time bolometric kilonova lightcurves can provide an important diagnostic of the nuclear composition of the NSM ejecta.
-Recently, Ref.~\cite{Villar.Others:2018} reported detections of GW170817 at 43 and 74 days post-merger in the wavelength band centered at 4.5~$\mu$m using the {\it Spitzer Space Telescope}; the 3.6~$\mu$m band was also observed, resulting in non-detections.
-Interpreted as blackbody emission, the observed colors indicate that the ejecta had cooled by these late times to temperatures $\lesssim 1200$~K. Unfortunately, the ejecta during the nebular phase will radiate through discrete spectral lines rather than as a blackbody, and so translating these observations into a bolometric luminosity is challenging.
-Making the very conservative assumption of counting only the luminosity radiated in the detected {\it Spitzer} band, these lower limits (shown as green points in Fig.~\ref{fig:heating_FRDM}--4) are not constraining \footnote{If the spectral energy distribution is assumed to be a 1200~K blackbody, the bolometric luminosities at 43 and 74 days are $7\times 10^{38}$~erg~s$^{-1}$ and $2\times 10^{38}$ erg s$^{-1}$, respectively \cite{Villar.Others:2018}}.
+Recently, Ref.~\cite{Villar.Others:2018,Kasliwal:2018fwk} reported detections of GW170817 at 43 and 74 days post-merger in the wavelength band centered at 4.5~$\mu$m using the \emph{Spitzer Space Telescope}; the 3.6~$\mu$m band was also observed, resulting in non-detections.
+Interpreted as blackbody emission, the observed colors indicate that the ejecta had cooled by these late times to temperatures $\lesssim 1200$~K. Unfortunately, the ejecta during the nebular phase radiate through discrete spectral lines rather than as a blackbody, and so translating these observations into a bolometric luminosity is challenging.
+Making the very conservative assumption of counting only the luminosity in the detected band, these lower limits (shown as open triangles in Fig.~\ref{fig:heating_FRDM}--4) are not constraining in most of the cases.
+The only exception is the scenario with heating powered by solar $r$-abundances with $A_{\text{min}}=69$ with the abundance set S1, for which the late-time lightcurve is in tension with the data at 43 days of Ref.~\cite{Kasliwal:2018fwk}.

-Observations of future merger events by, e.g., the James Webb Space Telescope (JWST) could be more promising~\cite{Villar.Others:2017}.
-For a merger at 100 Mpc, the NIRcam instrument on JWST could detect luminosities in the $\approx 0.6$--4~$\mu$m band down to a luminosity $L_{\rm NIR} \approx 5\times 10^{37}$~erg~s$^{-1}$ (for a S/N = 10 detection given a $10^{4}$ s integration), sufficient to distinguish various models shown in, e.g., Fig.~\ref{fig:heating_FRDM} out to timescales of months.
-The Mid-Infrared Instrument (MIRI) sensitive in the 5--14~$\mu$m band, could constrain the luminosity to $L_{\rm MIR} \approx 2\times 10^{38}$~erg~s$^{-1}$.
-We emphasize that {\it well time-sampled} observations, which cover as wide an optical/infrared frequency range as possible, will be necessary to constrain the bolometric lightcurve evolution with sufficient precision to distinguish the nuclear physics features discussed here.
+Observations of future merger events by, e.g., the James Webb Space Telescope (JWST) could be more promising~\cite{Villar.Others:2018}.
+For a merger at 100 Mpc, the NIRcam instrument on JWST could detect luminosities in the $\approx 0.6$--4~$\mu$m band down to $L_{\text{NIR}} \approx 5\times 10^{37}$~erg~s$^{-1}$ (for a S/N = 10 detection given a $10^{4}$ s integration), sufficient to distinguish various models shown in, e.g., Fig.~\ref{fig:heating_FRDM} out to timescales of months.
+The Mid-Infrared Instrument (MIRI) sensitive in the 5--14~$\mu$m band, could constrain the luminosity to $L_{\text{MIR}} \approx 2\times 10^{38}$~erg~s$^{-1}$.
+We emphasize that \emph{well time-sampled} observations, which cover as wide an optical/infrared frequency range as possible, will be necessary to constrain the bolometric lightcurve evolution with sufficient precision to distinguish the nuclear physics features discussed here.

 A number of uncertainties could affect future nebular measurements, which requires additional theoretical modeling.
 The ejecta may not radiate the radioactive heating it receives with complete efficiency.
 Empirically, the lightcurves of Type Ia supernovae faithfully track the radioactive decay input up to several years~\cite{Kerzendorf+17}.
 However, at later times the situation is less clear; non-thermally excited ions might absorb a large fraction of the radioactive energy, but due to the low density the rate of recombination could be slow and the energy released much later than injection (``freeze-out''; \cite{Fransson&Kozma93,*Fransson&Jerkstrand15}).
 Freeze-out sets in on timescales of years in supernovae (see Fig.~7 of Ref.~\cite{Kerzendorf+17}), which, if occurring at the same density in a NSM, would translate into an even earlier timescale of weeks to months due to their lower ejecta mass and faster expansion speeds.